Lawyer - Montréal

 Mike Siméon is a lawyer in the litigation group of the Montréal office of Langlois lawyers.

-His practice covers various aspects of civil and commercial litigation, including construction law, insurance law, access to information and the protection of personal information, and governance.
-He also practises penal law and is interested in issues related to the prevention and detection of fraud within businesses.
+His practice covers various aspects of civil and commercial litigation, including construction law, insurance law, data privacy and corporate governance.
+He also practises penal law and advises businesses on issues related to the prevention, detection and deterrence of fraud.

 In addition to his practice, Mike is currently drafting a thesis on the applicability and scope of the attorney-client privilege during internal investigations.